|

 ― Chama Cha Mapinduzi, Tanzania.
 Ruling since 1962.
 The merger of the sole legal parties of Tanganyika and Zanzibar, and sole legal party in Tanzania until 1992.
 Without real opposition on the mainland, and still illiberal, particularly in the opposition stronghold of Zanzibar.

 ― Robert Mugabe, Zimbabhwe.
 Ruling since 1981.
 Using the legitimate issue of land dominion by whites to quash opposition to his ruling Zimbabwe African National Union - Patriotic Front, and retain power; employing increasingly-totalitarian methods to control Zimbabhwe society.
-Has just claimed victory in another unfair election.
+Has claimed victory in numerous unfair elections; has just been defeated again and is refusing to acknowledge the defeat.
 Previously responsible for the massacre of twenty thousand political opponents in KwaNdebele.

 ― Аляксандар Лукашэнка, Беларусь.
 Ruling since 1994.
 Taking Беларусь into union with Россия for no reason other, apparently, than his desire to be the new царь.
 Those among his subjects who accede to this may live to regret it.

 ― Joseph Kony, Uganda North.
 Ruling since 1987.
-Commander of the brutal fundamentalist Lords Resistance Army.
+Commander of the brutal fundamentalist Lords Resistance Army, whose hold of parts of Uganda seems nearly over, but is now wandering central and east Africa.

 ― Obiang Nguema, Guinea Ecuatorial.
 Ruling since 1979.
 In power since a coup, running a sham democracy.